RWS/studio-api-docs/apiconcepts/translationmemory/setting_up_the_lookup_project.md

 =====
 On this page you will learn how to set up the project for designing our custom TM lookup application in C#.

-Create a new WPF application in <var:VisualStudioEdition> called **Sdl.SDK.LanguagePlatform.Samples.TmLookup**.
+Create a new WPF application in Var:VisualStudioEdition called **Sdl.SDK.LanguagePlatform.Samples.TmLookup**.

 <img style="display:block; " src="images/CreateLookupProject.jpg"/>